MCP Servers - The Bridge Between LLMs and Real-World Tools

 }

-The fetchFirst function abstracts the logic of querying SWAPI.
-It builds a search URL based on a resource type (like people or starships), sends a fetch request, and returns the first result in the response array.
-If nothing is found, it returns a helpful error object.
+The fetchFirst function abstracts the SWAPI query logic.
+It builds a search URL based on a resource type (like people or starships), fires off a fetch request and returns the first result.
+If nothing comes back, it returns an error object.

 Registering the getCharacter Tool